medikoo/deferred/README.md

 	})
 	.end(); // throws error!

-__It's very important to end your promise chains with `end` otherwise eventual errors that are not handled will not be exposed.__
+__It's very important to end your promise chains with `end` otherwise eventual errors that were not handled will not be exposed.__

 Error can also be handled via `end` call: